mologna/field-redactor/README.md

 * Both objects in the data array matched the custom object and were redacted accordingly
 * `name` and `type` field were never redacted because `CustomObjectMatchType` was `Ignore`
 * `shallowValue` had key specifier `name`, the value of which was `email` which matched shallowKey `/email/`
-  * Value was redacted when primitive and according to `shallowKeys` rules when an object
+  * Value was redacted when primitive and according to `secretKeys` rules when an object
 * `deepValue` had key specifier `type`, the value of which was `Secure` which matched deepKey `/secure/i`
+  * Value was redacted when primitive and according to `deepSecretKeys` rules when an object
+* `fullValue` had key specifier `significance`, the value of which was `meta` which matched fullKey `/meta/i`
-  * Value was redacted when primitive and according to `deepKeys` rules when an object
+  * Value was redacted when primitive and according to `fullSecretKeys` rules when an object
 * `shallow` field was redacted when primitive and assessed normally when object because `CustomObjectMatchType` was `Shallow`
 * `deep` field was redacted when primitive and fully redacted because `CustomObjectMatchType` was `Deep`
 * `full` field was always stringified and redacted regardless of type because `CustomObjectMatchType` was `Full`